IT-Academy-BCN/ita-challenges-backend/README.md

 * **Do I need start up the project fully on my pc to start coding?**
     - No, you don't need to start up the project fully on your pc to start coding.
-  You can start coding in your IDE and run "App" int the microservice you are working on.
+  You can start coding in your IDE and run "App" in the microservice you are working on.

 * **What should I do if I discover a bug?**
    - If you discover a new bug, please create a new issue in the GitHub repository ita-challenges-backend repository describing the bug instead of trying to resolve it in another issue, and comment it to the product owner.

 * **What are the coding standards for this project?**
   - The coding standards for this project are defined in the [GUIDELINES.md](GUIDELINES.md) file in the root of the repository.
   Please read and follow them before contributing.

 * **How can I get help if I have difficulty contributing or understanding the project?**
-  - Feel free to ask in the dailies or to your team if you find the code hard to understand or if you encounter any other technical issues.
+  - Feel free to ask in the daily meetings or to your team if you find something hard to understand or if you encounter any other technical issues.

 * **What programs do I need and how to proceed to set up the project?**
   - Just go to the paragraphs: [Installation](#installation) and [Procedure](#procedure) and follow the steps.